SAARB Leopards (rugby union): History

 In 1972, the Leopards played against England in Port Elizabeth, losing the match 3-36.
 One year later, a test against the touring Italian national side in Port Elizabeth resulted in a 4-24 defeat.

 The Leopards undertook the first tour abroad by a black South African rugby team when they traveled to Italy for a month during May 1974.
 The team was "the first South African team to tour Italy."
 The squad had 25 players and played in six fixtures, defeating Zebre in Milan, drawing against the Italian U23 side and losing four including a 25–10 defeat in the "test" defeat against the national side at Brescia.
 The latter was the only occasion when the margin of loss was by more than one score.
-Wingers Toto Tsotsobe and Charles Mgweba were the team's most potent strike weapons behind the pack, allied to the goal-kicking abilities of Norman Mbiko and Peter Swartz, whilst forwards Broadness Cona, Liston Ntshongwana, Patsa Matyeshana, and Morgan Cushe played to excellent effect.
+Outside backs Toto Tsotsobe, Charles Mgweba, and Edmund Mnqatu were the team's most potent strike weapons behind the pack, allied to the goal-kicking abilities of Norman Mbiko and Peter Swartz, whilst forwards Broadness Cona, Liston Ntshongwana, Patsa Matyeshana, and Morgan Cushe played to excellent effect.

-1974 Match vs Lions
+1974 match vs Lions

 On 9 July 1974 the Leopards met the Lions on what would turn out to be the visitors' unbeaten tour of South Africa.
 The team was captained by hooker Thompson Magxala and included lock Liston Ntshongwana and Morgan Cushe at 8th Man.
 In their 10-56 loss to the Lions at Sisa Dukashe Stadium in Mdantsane, wing Charles Mgweba scored a try and Norman Mbiko succeeded with two penalties.
 Willie John McBride's side answered with 8 tries, one by scrum-half Gareth Edwards and a hat-trick by wing Tom Grace.
 The significance of Mgweba's try can be measured by the fact that the Springboks had not scored any tries in the two Tests that had been played against the Lions by that time.